In a perfect world new members join your organization and instantly understand your purpose and your value to them.

 Engagement doesn't have to feel like a nebulous concept.
 You can actually measure engagement and therefore, nourish and grow it.
 With over 35 years helping membership organizations build engagement through member benefits, we've compiled a list of our favorite engagement tactics.

 Some are super simple, like writing a personal letter to one member a day.
 Others are downright diabolical, such as creating a "contract" of promises during onboarding.

 Engagement is a constant need throughout the member lifecycle, so we're dividing the ideas into five categories:

 Wait - What is Member Engagement, Exactly?

-Engagement is the answer to all of those.
+Engagement is the answer to all of these questions.
 It's building relationships with your members, adding value to their lives and capturing their attention just often enough to remind them of the role you play in it so there's never a doubt.

-The routes to building member engagement are are varied as your imagination.
+The routes to building member engagement are as varied as your imagination.
 Hopefully these ideas serve as inspiration.

 Member Engagement in Onboarding